donnemartin/dev-setup/README.md

 [Boxen](https://boxen.github.com/) is a cool solution, although some might find it better geared towards "more mature companies or devops teams".
 I've seen some discussions of [headaches as it is using Puppet under the hood](https://github.com/boxen/our-boxen/issues/742).

-In addition to the **easy-to understand instructions** for installation, configuration, and usage, this repo is a more **light-weight** approach using a combination of **Homebrew, Homebrew Cask, and shell scripts** to do basic system setup.
+This repo takes a more **light-weight** approach to automation using a combination of **Homebrew, Homebrew Cask, and shell scripts** to do basic system setup.
+It also provides **easy-to understand instructions** for installation, configuration, and usage for each developer app or tool.

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/iterm2.png">